AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 You gain:

 * **increased processing power**
-  In practice this means that the Dispatcher shares document requests between several instances of AEM.
+  In practice, increased processing power means that the Dispatcher shares document requests between several instances of AEM.
 Because each instance now has fewer documents to process, you have faster response times.
 The Dispatcher keeps internal statistics for each document category, so it can estimate the load and distribute the queries efficiently.

 * **increased fail-safe coverage**
-  If the Dispatcher does not receive responses from an instance, it will automatically relay requests to one of the other instance(s).
-Thus, if an instance becomes unavailable, the only effect is a slowdown of the site, proportionate to the computational power lost.
-However, all services will continue.
+  If the Dispatcher does not receive responses from an instance, it automatically relays requests to one of the other instances.
+If an instance becomes unavailable, the only effect is a slowdown of the site, proportionate to the computational power lost.
+However, all services continue.

-* you can also manage different websites on the same static web server.
+* You can also manage different websites on the same static web server.

 >[!NOTE]
 >